TeachingMaterial/ELEE1149-Project-Template/Phase_1_Brief.md

 - **System requirements specification** should describe the functional and non-functional requirements in detail.
 - **Possible risks and risk planning**
 - **References and Acknowledgements** – should contain the references you have used following the Harvard referencing system (http://www.citethisforme.com/harvard-referencing) and some acknowledgments thanking people / organisations who might have helped you preparing the report.
 - **A Gantt chart of the project plan** – using [Mermaid Gantt Chart Template](https://mermaid.live/edit#pako:eNpdUD1rwzAQ_SvHzTZYbiZtAdNOntKloOWwrqlILRXlPISQ_55TpRDaQ6DT--Chd8UleUaLR4oiLoKOBPlm2MNbgWAKdMy0VsqT8GvKKwnAh04_z_00Ve7Mi4QU4VDvCu5B6HyC51gyHYyD2fWD0dPBy-CbNCb54vw0WPoUfZMBKBb_N6bJK_hePCEWssU8IsxY3GZsbvofAhbGnccOV9ZvBa9VXIvUoepWdmh19ZRPDl28qY42SYdLXNBK3rjD7aeU0lp6gOyDpDzXan8bvt0BQFBqnQ) at the end of the README.md file under a section called Appendix to be included in the Appendix.
+- **Kanban** - In this section you wil add a link to the Kanban

+> **Notes:**
-> **Note:** When preparing the Gantt chart, bear in mind the following deadlines specified below.
+>> - **Gantt Chart** - When preparing the Gantt chart, bear in mind the following deadlines specified below.
 Your Gantt chart at this stage should be a first version of the Gantt chart for your project, providing details for the project phase 1 only and just specifying phase 2 and 3 by titles but not providing any more details at that stage.
 You will be submitting updated Gantt charts including the details about phases 2 and 3 at a later stage in the project development.
+>> - **Kanban** use the Github Project feature to create a Kanban for this software engineering project.
+Ensure you fill out all cards completely with assignees, tags, descriptions and due dates.

 -------------
 ## Marking Scheme